gristlabs/grist-help/help/afterschool-program.md

 Click the "Apply" button to complete this change of the column's type (if the column is empty, there is no confirmation step).

-Now you can now assign an instructor to any class.
+You can now assign an instructor to any class.
 Click on a cell in the *Instructor* column.
 You can hit <code class="keys">*Enter*</code> and choose from among the available instructors in the `Staff` table, or start typing to use auto-complete.